dgestep/big-code-bang/src/main/resources/root-server-config-folder-templates/readme.txt

 	- You should see an "Application Servers" tab appear at the bottom of your IDE.
 - Start your local Tomcat server
 	- Within the "Application Servers" (appears at the bottom-left), click the Run icon.
-	- Invoke the REST health service at ( http://localhost:${localhostPort}/${contextRoot}/restcontroller/health ).
+	- Invoke the REST health service at ( http://localhost${localhostPort}${formattedContextRoot}/restcontroller/health ).
 	- A status of 200 should be displayed.

 Eclipse Instructions
 ==========================
 - Right-click on the -web project and select Properties.
-- Select the Web Project Settings property and enter ${contextRoot} in the Context root input box.
+- Select the Web Project Settings property and enter '${contextRoot}' in the Context root input box.
 - Click Apply and Close.

 - Create a Tomcat Server within Eclipse